pingidentity/pingdirectory-go-client/configurationapi/docs/AddAccessTokenValidatorRequest.md

 ### NewAddAccessTokenValidatorRequest

-`func NewAddAccessTokenValidatorRequest(validatorName string, schemas []EnumthirdPartyAccessTokenValidatorSchemaUrn, clientID string, evaluationOrderIndex int32, enabled bool, allowedSigningAlgorithm []EnumaccessTokenValidatorAllowedSigningAlgorithmProp, allowedKeyEncryptionAlgorithm []EnumaccessTokenValidatorAllowedKeyEncryptionAlgorithmProp, allowedContentEncryptionAlgorithm []EnumaccessTokenValidatorAllowedContentEncryptionAlgorithmProp, extensionClass string, ) *AddAccessTokenValidatorRequest`
+`func NewAddAccessTokenValidatorRequest(validatorName string, schemas []EnumthirdPartyAccessTokenValidatorSchemaUrn, clientID string, evaluationOrderIndex int32, enabled bool, extensionClass string, ) *AddAccessTokenValidatorRequest`

 NewAddAccessTokenValidatorRequest instantiates a new AddAccessTokenValidatorRequest object This constructor will assign default values to properties that have it defined,